 Indeed, the Supreme Court has repeatedly overturned decisions of this Court holding that particular statutory claims must be resolved through judicial litigation or before administrative agencies.
 Nearly three decades ago, the Supreme Court held that the FAA preempted this State's attempt to prohibit arbitration of disputes under the Franchise Investment Law.
 Southland Corp. v.
 Keating (1984) 465 U.S. 1, 10-16.
-The Court explained that the FAA "declared a national policy favoring arbitration and withdrew the power of the states to require a judicial forum for the resolution of claims which the contracting parties agreed to resolve by arbitration."
+The Court explained that the FAA "declared a national policy favoring arbitration and withdrew the power of the states to require a judicial forum for the resolution."
 Id. at 10.